openstack-archive/sahara/doc/source/devref/quickstart.rst

       --disk-format=qcow2 --container-format=bare < ./sahara-icehouse-vanilla-1.2.1-fedora-20.qcow2

-* OR build image using :doc:`../userdoc/diskimagebuilder`.
+* OR build the image using :doc:`../userdoc/diskimagebuilder`.

-Save image id.
-You can get image id from command ``glance image-list``:
+Save the image id.
+You can get the image id from the command ``glance image-list``:

 .. sourcecode:: console